Self-supervised Learning for Semi-supervised Temporal Language Grounding: Conclusion

 \section{Conclusion}

 In this paper, we introduced a semi-supervised temporal language grounding framework assisted by contrastive self-supervised learning.
 We designed pseudo label generation mechanisms that fit different types of grounding models and can be used in an instant updating manner during semi-supervised learning.
-We also presented two effective sequential perturbations, and associated with contrastive self-supervised learning, which can further boost the performance of STLG.
-Our experiments show that STLG achieve competitive performance compared with fully-supervised methods using a limited amount of temporal annotations, and STLG is universally effective for different types of temporal language grounding models.
+We also presented two effective sequential perturbations, and associated with contrastive self-supervised learning, which can further boost the performance of S$^4$TLG.
+Our experiments show that S$^4$TLG achieves competitive performance compared with fully-supervised methods using a limited amount of temporal annotations, and S$^4$TLG is universally effective for different types of temporal language grounding models.